jackgraddon/challenge-tracker/README.md

   - Possible: Sync across devices?
 (TODO)

 ## TODO
+- Fix displaying on github pages url, find an actual domain to host this.
 - Modify editing workflow to be easier to use for quick edits.
 - Add tags to sort and organize challenges.
 - Use the deadline to show more importance on upcoming tasks.